pramam/cypress-projectpenguin/README.md

 }
 ```

 Replace the url in the above file and save it.
+(This should not have :portnumber/api, it is the URL of the UI).
 Now when you run `npm run test` it will automatically pick up the `baseUrl` from here, instead of picking it up from `/cypress.json`.

 ### Edit file `cypress/fixtures/penguin/logindata.json`